Suzanna-Linn/slua/docs/moving-lists.md

 for i = 1, 17 do tab[i] = i end
 print(ll.GetUsedMemory() - before)  -- > 2560 (+512, 32*16)</code></pre>

-Array tables with more than 128 elements allocated to the next multiple of 128:
+Arrays with more than 128 elements allocate to the next multiple of 128:
 <pre class="language-sluab"><code class="language-sluab">local tab = {}
 local before = ll.GetUsedMemory()